Utility Commands

 Examples

-This command can be used to download a pass directly to Apple Wallet (with user permission).
-This can be used to provide a nicer experience of adding a pass to the wallet without having to go through a browser intermediary.
+This command can be used to download a pass directly to Apple Wallet (with user permission), providing a nicer experience when adding a pass without having to go through a browser intermediary.

-You may want to consider hiding a button with this command on Android since the functionality is mainly intended for iOS.
+Consider hiding this functionality on Android since it is mainly intended for iOS.
 On Android, this command will simply open an external browser with the URL matching the command parameter.
-To learn how to show/hide an element based on the device platform, take a look at our On Device Platform markup extension.

 Normally, notifications are enabled by the application automatically on launch or during the onboarding process of a new user.
 But sometimes you might want to display a custom page that talks about why you are going to be sending them push notifications to encourage a better response.
 This command allows you to initiate the request to enable push notifications.